Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 My house is nearing its 100th birthday.
 A house that old goes through several iterations of most items that make a house: roof, furnace, flooring, etc. My porch was looking every bit its age and needed a facelift.

 I figured building new porch railings would be a good job to farm out to a contractor.
-I found a retired carpenter that was guaranteed to be cheaper than someone that relied on carpentry for a paycheck.
+I found a retired carpenter that was guaranteed to be cheaper than someone who relied on carpentry for a paycheck.
 I got a quote from two seasoned carpenters, including the retired one.
 Both quotes were in the neighborhood of $3K.
 Yikes!
 I know a skilled tradesman is hard to come by these days, but I have spent less on automobiles.

 No way my budget would accommodate three grand, or even a grand.
 I took shop class as a freshman in high school.
 So despite not doing any woodworking for decades, I decided to build those railings myself.
 All of the wood and parts were available at the big box home improvement store.
 And you know what?
-While I am sure that the skilled carpenters' work would have been more precise, fancier and made of higher quality wood, my railings turned out just fine.
-The fact that they only cost me right at $100 a piece, for a total of $400, made them look even better.
+While I am sure that the skilled carpenters' work would have been more precise, fancier, and made of higher quality wood, my railings turned out just fine.
+The fact that they only cost me right at $100 apiece, for a total of $400, made them look even better.

 If a math-challenged DIYer like myself can make some solid, decent-looking porch railings, you can too.
 Here is how to tackle the job.

 - Lay it all out.

 - Attach railing assembly to posts.